Code-Institute-Submissions/interactive-frontend-5/README.md

     - **b.** On the “All Cards” section, all cards are clicked one by one to see if the correct description comes for each card, and they all match correctly.

-    - **c** To check if the card deck is mixed for each new game, the user selects a back card in the same position in the card deck all the time when shifting back and forth by clicking the links in the Card Spread button to enter new games/spreads.
+    - **c.** To check if the card deck is mixed for each new game, the user selects a back card in the same position in the card deck all the time when shifting back and forth by clicking the links in the Card Spread button to enter new games/spreads.
 The user sees that every time a different front card is displayed when constantly clicking in the same position in the card deck, so the card deck is mixed in each new game/spread.

 6.  **As a Returning Visitor, I want to be able to change the Tarot card spread and see what other spreads there are and easily locate and play them.**